|

 vine.
 Place at least two nodes in porous soil and keep it damp

 with moderately bright light.
-Some people prefer to root in water
+Some like to root the plant in water

 with the addition of a commercial rooting hormone will speed the process.